HerbertSchmidt/bfe/warehousing_scenarios.md

 ## Scenario 9
 **Category:** traffic_management
 **Difficulty:** intermediate
 **Situation:** You must choose between road transport and rail transport for shipping 20 pallets of textiles to a customer 500 kilometers away.
-The customer needs delivery within 5 days.
+The customer needs delivery within 2 days.
 Which mode do you recommend and why?

 ## Scenario 10
 **Category:** inventory_management
 **Difficulty:** advanced
 **Situation:** The inventory system shows 150 units of a product, but during a physical count you find only 142 units.
 Your supervisor asks you to investigate.
-What could be the reasons and how do you document this?
+What could be the reasons?

 ## Scenario 11
 **Category:** receiving